Internet Explorer is not supported for this application. For the best experience, use a supported browser such as Firefox, Safari, Chrome or Edge.

 Learn more about dental care for those with dementia and Alzheimer's.

-As Alzheimer's progresses, symptoms become more severe often leading to memory changes, confusion and behavioral changes.
-Loved ones might notice that the person with the disease may not remember to brush their teeth, remember why dental care is important, or may become confused or uncooperative when undergoing dental treatment.
-As oral health can greatly affect one's overall health, preventive dental care is extremely important during the early stages of Alzheimer's.
+As Alzheimer's progresses, symptoms lead to memory changes, confusion and behavioral changes.
+Loved ones might notice that the person with the disease may not remember to brush their teeth, remember why dental care is important or may become confused or uncooperative when undergoing dental treatment.
+Oral health can greatly affect one's overall health.
+This makes preventive dental care extremely important during the early stages of Alzheimer's.

 Daily Oral Care for a Person with Alzheimer's

-Daily preventive care is of great importance in the early stages of Alzheimer's.
-This care should include regular professional exams and cleanings, any necessary follow-up care and brushing and flossing daily.
-These activities can help prevent dental pain, eating issues, digestive problems, infection, and the need for dental treatment in the future when the person may be unable to tolerate extensive procedures.
+Daily preventive oral care is crucial in the early stages of Alzheimer's.
+Care should include regular professional exams and cleanings, any necessary follow-up care and daily brushing and flossing.
+These activities can help prevent dental pain, eating issues, digestive problems and infection.
+Good oral care also helps reduce the need for future dental treatment when the person may be unable to tolerate extensive procedures.

 If you are caring for a loved one with Alzheimer's or dementia who is having difficulty with oral care at home, try following these oral healthcare tips provided by the Alzheimer's Association:

-• If you must do the brushing for them, brush in a gentle circular motion, at a 45-degree angle, using a soft bristled tooth brush, for at least two minutes, twice a day
+• If you brush for them, use a soft-bristle toothbrush in a gentle circular motion, at a 45-degree angle, for at least two minutes, twice a day.

-• Floss daily, if possible; try using an interdental brush (Proxabrush®) which is a tiny, tube-shaped brush to clean between teeth, or use a floss holder if regular floss is too distressing.
+• Floss daily, if possible.
+If it is too difficult for you, try using an interdental brush (Proxabrush®) which is a tiny, tube-shaped brush to clean between teeth.
+You can also try a floss holder if regular floss is too difficult.

-• Rinse dentures and partials after each meal, brush them once a day, and soak them in a denture cleanser each night.
-While they are out of the mouth, clean the gums, tongue, and roof of mouth with a soft toothbrush or wet gauze.
+• Rinse dentures and partials after each meal.
+Brush them once a day and soak them in a denture cleanser each night.
+While they are out of the mouth, clean the gums, tongue and roof of the mouth with a soft toothbrush or wet gauze.

-• If brushing is challenging, try using a different type of toothbrush; whether it is a child's toothbrush, a long handled toothbrush, or angled toothbrush.
-Be aware that using electronic toothbrushes may be confusing.
+• If brushing is challenging, try using a different type of toothbrush, like a child's toothbrush, a long handled toothbrush or angled toothbrush.
+Sometimes, using electric toothbrushes may be confusing.

-Not all caregivers are able to provide dental care at home because it can sometimes be too difficult or an unpleasant task.
-If you are unable to provide care or assistance, address the issue with their dentist who may have additional advice or recommendations.
+Not all caregivers are able to provide dental care at home because it can sometimes be too difficult.
+If you are unable to provide care or assistance, ask their dentist for advice.

 Professional Care